-- Announcement about ANU School of Legal Practice - 8 August 2019 - The Australian National University has announced it will no longer offer programs in the School of Legal Practice.
-Programs in the School will be taught-out until the end of 2021.
+- Announcement about ANU School of Legal Practice - Updated December 2019 - The Australian National University has announced programs in the School of Legal Practice will not be available after December 2021.
 This decision does not affect programs offered by the ANU Law School.
-For more information please refer to the
+Programs in the School of Legal Practice will be taught until the end of 2021 and new enrolments for 2020 are being accepted.
+All new and existing program enrolments are subject to program completion date of 31 December 2021.
+For more information please refer to the FAQs.

 The ANU MLP: the specialist edge in legal practice

-While the Graduate Diploma of Legal Practice (GDLP) is your shortest pathway to practice law, the Master of Legal Practice extends your legal practice expertise and can be completed in as little as an additional six months after your GDLP.
+The ANU Graduate Diploma of Legal Practice (GDLP) is your shortest pathway to practice law.
+The ANU Master of Legal Practice (MLP) extends your legal practice knowledge and can be completed in as little as an additional six months after your GDLP.

-With the option of studying completely online, the ANU MLP offers you the opportunity to gain a deeper-level understanding of the legal practice context, strengthen your knowledge in specific areas and graduate with a Masters-level qualification.
-Students graduate from the MLP with a Masters-level degree and the ability to seek direct or reciprocal admission to practise law nationally.
+With the option of studying completely online, the ANU MLP offers you the opportunity to gain a deeper-level understanding of legal practice and knowledge in specific areas and graduate with a Masters-level qualification.